xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

  1. scaffolding a microservice architecture with JHipster 3.0
  2. communication between services with decentralized load balancing (Ribbon) and optional circuit switching (Hystrix)
- 3. (next article) applying the full power of OAuth2 client credential grant to apply fine-grained securing (with possible use cases for this)
+ 3. (maybe in next article) applying the full power of OAuth2 client credential grant to apply fine-grained securing (with possible use cases for this)

 ## Part 1: Scaffolding a microservice application using JHipster

-For those who don't know: [JHipster](https://jhipster.github.io) is a great project for creating awesome applications with Spring, Spring Cloud OSS and more tools for backend, as well as AngularJS, Bower and Gulp on the frontend.
-Basicly it is a set of yeoman generators, providing creation and modification of a standard setup of all these tools and wiring them up in a working project.
-It would take long to list all things inside the box of JHipster, so I follow directly to making the hands dirty :)
+For those who didn't know: [JHipster](https://jhipster.github.io) is a great project for creating awesome applications with Spring, Spring Cloud OSS and more tools for backend, as well as AngularJS, Bower and Gulp on the frontend.
+Basicly it is a set of yeoman generators, providing creation and modification of a standard setup width all these tools wired up in a working project.
+It would take to long to list all things inside the box of JHipster, so I follow directly to making our hands dirty :)

 Prepare your system with all the tools mentioned in the [Installation Guide](https://jhipster.github.io/installation/) from JHipster.
 In short you will need a JDK, npm, docker and gradle working.